 - Drop off and self-registration, settle to an activity.

-- Free play: offering a range of activities inside and outside which cover the 7 areas of learning outlined in the EYFS (explained in more detail in the 'curriculum' section of our prospectus)
+- Free play: offering a range of activities inside and outside which cover the 7 areas of learning outlined in the EYFS (explained in more detail in the 'curriculum' section of our prospectus).
+Wednesday mornings are a trip to the reception class at Shiplake CE Primary School nearby.

-- Story Time and group discussions: we hold this indoors and outdoors and we encourage parents, grandparents or carers to come and contribute.
+- Story Time and group discussions: we hold this indoors and outdoors and during normal times we encourage parents, grandparents or carers to come and contribute.

 - Hand wash and Lunch: children and staff sit down and enjoy their packed lunches together.

 - We continue the afternoon with free play inside and out (Thursdays are a walk to the woods) followed by a snack, and end the day with story time, which the children all enjoy.